Subi/tour/README.md

 - [x] Setup Upload API Route

 - [x] Determine how uploaded photos will be stored
-     - Redis 🟥
+     - PostgreSql 🐘️ ✔
-     - Firebase 🔥  ✔
+     - Firebase 🔥
      - Mongodb  🟩

 - [x] Setup database Prisma [A lot of reading will be needed ]